Grotesque (architecture): History of grotesques in architecture

-Grotesques in architecture can be traced back to its origins in medieval architecture however they rose to prominence in Renaissance building design becoming more whimsical and elaborate during this time.
-Originally designed as spouts to drain water from buildings and gutters, grotesques became a sculptural feature during the medieval period and their often-intricate designs developed alongside the gothic architecture period that took place in Europe from the 12th to the 16th century establishing a basis for the common features of grotesque designs.
-The earliest examples of Grotesques in architecture exist at historic sites such as the Salisbury Cathedral.
+Grotesques in architecture can be traced back to its origins in medieval architecture, however they rose to prominence in Renaissance building design becoming more whimsical and elaborate during this time.
+Originally designed as spouts to drain water from buildings and gutters, now called gargoyles, grotesques became a sculptural feature during the medieval period and their often-intricate designs developed alongside the gothic architecture period that took place in Europe from the 12th to the 16th century establishing a basis for the common features of grotesque designs.
+The earliest examples of grotesques in architecture exist at historic sites such as the Salisbury Cathedral.
 The earliest instances of grotesques in architecture were initially deeply intertwined with religious spaces.
 The architect of buildings such as the Salisbury Cathedral was a monk, contributing to the rising interest of grotesques upon religious buildings.
 Even after their establishment as a key feature of early medieval architecture they continued to be based in religious circumstances even up until the Renaissance period almost 500 years later.
-Even in these early examples of grotesques in architecture there are clear mythological influences, and their whimsical style is established early on.
+Even in these early examples of grotesques in architecture there are clear mythological influences, and their whimsical style was established early on.
 Grotesques in architecture are most found on religious buildings and in religious contexts.
 Historically grotesques in architecture existed to amplify the traditionally dull waterspouts that existed on buildings throughout the Medieval and Renaissance time periods.
-As many practicing sculptors such as Brunelleschi would later venture into architecture in their careers and bring with them their knowledge and understanding of sculpture and design contributing to the growing number of grotesques that were designed and executed in architecture.
+Many practicing sculptors such as Brunelleschi would later venture into architecture in their careers and bring with them their knowledge and understanding of sculpture and design, contributing to the growing number of grotesques that were designed and executed in architecture.